SysKitTeam/docs-point/installation-and-configuration/customize-audit-logs-collection.md

 {% hint style="warning" %}
 **Please note!**
-Regardless of your selection to store them or not, audit logs are **regularly processed by SysKit Point** to track changes and activity in your Office 365 environment.
-Storing audit logs gives you the possibility to access audit data for more extended periods than available in Office 365.
+Regardless of your selection to store them or not, audit logs are **regularly processed by SysKit Point** to track changes and activity in your Microsoft 365 environment.
+Storing audit logs gives you the possibility to access audit data for more extended periods than available in Microsoft 365.
 {% endhint %}

 ### Protect User Privacy Option